adrientremblay/jai-soif-montreal/README.md

 ## The Data

 The data was taken taken from the [city of Montreal's Donees Ouverts site](https://donnees.montreal.ca/dataset/fontaines-a-boire-eau-exterieures).
 The data is simply downloadable as a .CSV file (frustratingly some other "public" datasets from the city of Montreal are not likely due to privacy reasons).

-The dataset con...
+The dataset contains the following columns that had uable data:
+- borough
+- nearby park or place
+- type of place nearby
+- intersection
+- notes
+- longitude
+- lattitude

+The first things I did was manually translate the dataset from french to english using search and replace features.
+My intention wass to handle french localization later.
+I then enabled the [PostGIS](https://postgis.net/) extension for my Postgresql database because I wanted to store longitude and lattitude in once column.
+This didn't end up being super necessary as the app doesn't make use of any built in functions to for example calculate distances between points.
+I then used the COPYT command to import the data from the CSV file into a temporary table and then a permanent one with some extra fluff to combine the longitude and lattitude into the PostGIS Point column.

+## The Backend

 ## How I handled localization